connorsavage/SussyScript/README.md

 - Object oriented
 - Built-in data structures
 - Objects are natively passed by copy for security
-- varus (equivalent to Java's var) can be used for type inference
+- letus can be used for type inference
 - String interpolation
 - Suspicious but detailed error messages